mkhalid578/Muhammed-Chhun-Blog/README.md

                 "the-blog-data.db")) request))

 ```
- With this short piece of code, the database would store posted information in "the-blog-data.db" file.
+ With this short piece of code, the database would store all posted information in "the-blog-data.db" file.
 Every time we start our
- webpage, we will see the previous posts.
+ webpage, it will load the previous posts.

- So far we've done almost 80% of this project.
-We've done a new blog creating, photos uploading, and adding, replying, and removing
- comment.
 At this point, I've done the database part.
-It is the most important piece of this project because we want to store every
+It is the most important piece of this
- posted story stored in databsae so that others can see them when we reload the blog.
-Moreover, people could read the old posts
+ project because we want to store every posted story in a database so that others can see them when we reload the blog.

   Muhammed and I met up in the lab today and combined what we have done seperately into one file.